 The book of Elon

-So, we all ask ourselves how long shareholders and investors will continue drinking a Kool-Aid that – with the exception of the last quarter – has not earned them a cent so far.
+So, we all ask ourselves how long shareholders and investors will continue drinking a Kool-Aid that – except for the last quarter – has not earned them a cent so far.
 It would almost seem like the last quarter’s earnings were produced not by Tesla’s underlying newfound profitability but rather by financial architects on steroids.
-And the shingle presentation awfully smells of a PR stunt prior to the all important mid-November shareholders meeting where Tesla’s acquisition of Solar City shall receive the nod.
+And the shingle presentation smells of a PR stunt before the all-important mid-November shareholders meeting where Tesla’s acquisition of Solar City shall receive the nod.

 I need to make one thing clear from this point on.
-Allover, I am a great fan of what Elon did and does with SpaceX.
-Moreover, in spite of me starting out on a reluctant foot on the Hyperloop, I also flipped over to his view on this concept idea.
+All over, I am a great fan of what Elon did and does with SpaceX.
+Moreover, despite starting on a reluctant foot on the Hyperloop, I also flipped over to his view on this concept idea.
 There will be more on my views on the Hyperloop in another post.

 Back to Tesla.